 Although the water does not pose a danger to the occupant, ESR always recommends a rapid clean up to prevent secondary damages from occurring.

 This is defined as water that contains significant contamination and has the potential to cause discomfort or sickness if contacted or consumed by humans.
 Category 2 losses can contain potentially unsafe levels of microorganisms, or nutrients for microorganisms.

 - Toilet overflows

 - Drain lines

 Gray water losses can pose a hazardous situation to occupants.
 ESR recommends only trained, certified technicians handle this type of loss.

-is defined as water that is grossly contaminated and can contain pathogenic, toxigenic, or other harmful agents.
+is defined as water that is grossly contaminated and can contain pathogenic, toxigenic, and or other harmful agents.

 - Acute respiratory trouble

 - Enteroviral Carditis

 Category 3 water can pose substantial heath risks to the occupant.
 ESR recommends using only technicians who have been certified and trained in how to perform this type of mitigation.
 In a sewage loss, there can up be to 120 different viruses and bacteria in the water.